I don’t like pedestrian malls. There, I said it. And it’s not because there aren’t some good ones, because clearly there are.

 So how did we try to fix that?
 By doing the exact same thing, except in reverse.
 This time it was cars bad, walking good, which presents a similar set of problems because community doesn’t thrive in the all-or-nothing extremes of complexity reduction.
 Instead, the workable solutions tend to be the ones found in the messy middle ground, where culture and commerce intersect and competing interests are confronted and reconciled.

 Now, that doesn’t mean that pedestrian malls are automatically doomed to fail.
 Some did thrive and continue to do so.
 But now, with the benefit of hindsight, we have a better understanding of why.
-The ones that work are the exception, not the rule, and they require some particular characteristics to flourish: high levels of tourist traffic occurring for reasons other than the mall is one; large populations of pedestrians (such as universities or dense intown housing) in close, walkable proximity is another.
+Here in the U.S., the ones that work are the exception, not the rule, and they require some particular characteristics to flourish: high levels of tourist traffic occurring for reasons other than the mall is one; large populations of pedestrians (such as universities or dense intown housing) in close, walkable proximity is another.
 Consider Charlottesville, Virginia’s downtown mall or Miami’s Lincoln Road or NYC’s Times Square.
 Each benefits from not one but both of these conditions.
 As a result, foot traffic stays heavy and businesses can weather the hit of reduced accessibility.

 For everyone else — the everyday places where pedestrian malls drove the final stake into an already dying downtown — there are lessons learned.
 And, thankfully, what’s in evidence today with our next generation efforts to humanize our streets and shared spaces is an increasing look at accommodation rather than prohibition.
 Everyone gives a little, everyone gets a little.
 Complete Streets, where cars are welcome, but biking and walking still thrive.
 As does convenience retail.